Research Services

 There is no charge to members of The United Church of Canada when carrying out official church business.
 For research relating to Residential Schools, the Archives does not charge fees to survivors, families of survivors, or authorized representatives collecting information on behalf of Indigenous communities.

-The following fees will apply for services rendered by The Archives.
-Prepayment may be required.
-Fees are payable in cash or by cheque.
+The following fees will apply for duplication services provided by the Archives.

 Service Size Charge